one paged quick learning so you can hit the ground running while on the job

 - Leadership.
 This is about building trust - aiming to be a good enough leader not a perfect one.
 See Instaskills notes on Leadership.

 - Has Budget skills.
-These consist of quantifying objectives, identifying priorities, defining income and expenditure, communicating plans, authorising expenditure and activity, controlling expenditure and measuring performance against objectives.
+These consist of quantifying objectives, identifying priorities, defining income and expenditure, communicating plans, authorizing expenditure and activity, controlling expenditure and measuring performance against objectives.

 Personal Management Competencies